 “Mrs. Mehta, I think it’s getting rather late.
 I’m convinced that saving your daughter’s failing marriage should be your priority rather than finding me a match.
 I don’t think she’ll go back to her husband if she lands up at your place one more time.
 Don’t you think?”

-Final Verdict: 4.5/5 – it’s really difficult to keep this book down, because you’re always desperate to know what happens next.
+Final Verdict: It’s really difficult to keep this book down because you’re always desperate to know what happens next.
 You can buy it here.